Techtronis/NXTracker/README.md

 Just put the .nro folder inside of the /switch folder on your SD card and boot it up using the homebrew launcher.

+Just type 'make' in the zshell to build a new .nro file.

 Use the left and right arrows to navigate through the console names.

+Feel free to use this however you want.

 The app is likely going to crash.